Counseling and Referrals

-Students wishing to make an appointment to see a counselor or to meet with Health and Wellness should call 305-628-6695.
-The Director of Student Health can be reached directly via email at Mgaravito@stu.edu, firstname.lastname@example.org
+Students wishing to make an appointment to see a counselor or to meet with Health and Wellness should email the Director of Student Health at Mgaravito@stu.edu

 The Counselor will not see faculty and staff for counseling sessions, however, will provide referrals for outside services as needed as well as services within our Benefits at STU.